threefoldtech/0-db/README.md

 There is a special alias `SCANX` command which does exacly the same, but with another name.
 Some redis client library (like python) expect integer response and not binary response.
 Using `SCANX` avoid this issue.

+In order to start scanning from a specific key, you need to get a cursor from that key first, see `KEYCUR` command

 ## RSCAN
 Same as scan, but backward (last-to-first key)